Portfolio Management 101: Definition, Types, Process and Approaches

 2021-11-09

-A portfolio is a collection of similar or different financial assets such as stocks, cash, mutual-funds or MFs, bonds, ETFs (Exchange-traded-funds), commodities and other kind of financial assets.
+A portfolio is a collection of various financial assets, such as stocks, cash, mutual funds (MFs), bonds, ETFs (Exchange-Traded Funds), commodities, and other types of financial instruments.

 What is Portfolio Management?

-Within portfolio management, we always think of some basic or common portfolio approaches of investing such as diversification, minimum risk, composition rules and downside protection.
-Let's discuss about each approach one by one.
+Within portfolio management, we consider several fundamental approaches to investing, such as diversification, risk minimization, composition rules, and downside protection.
+Let's discuss each approach individually.

-1. Portfolio Diversification: The advantages or benefits of a diversified portfolio can be understood from a well-known quote and that is "Don't put all your eggs in only one basket", which is frequently used by a number of investors or portfolio managers including one of the world's richest persons; Mr. Warren Buffet.
+1. Portfolio Diversification: The benefits of a diversified portfolio are best summarized by the well-known adage: "Don't put all your eggs in one basket."
+This principle is frequently cited by many successful investors and portfolio managers, including Mr. Warren Buffett.

-2. Reducing Risk: Usually, a diversified portfolio shows lower portfolio risk or volatility (which is measured by standard deviation) than anyone individual financial security or asset.
-Within a diversified portfolio, the individual security positions show correlations between each-other, for example A security A goes 1.5 times higher with compare to market and security within the same portfolio goes down by 0.3 with compare to market.
-And similarly, we have other securities which show correlation with other included securities within the portfolio.
+2. Reducing Risk: Typically, a diversified portfolio exhibits lower overall risk or volatility (measured by standard deviation) than any single financial security or asset.
+Within a diversified portfolio, individual securities show correlations with one another.
+For example, Security A might rise 1.5 times more than the market, while Security B within the same portfolio might only decrease by 0.3 relative to the market.
+These correlations help stabilize the portfolio.

 Types of Portfolio Management

-1. Active Portfolio Management: It is one of the type of Portfolio Management in which Portfolio Managers or PMs actively do frequent buying and selling in an effort to outperform a specific benchmark or index.
-They also take some charge percentages for AUM (Assets Under Management).
+1. Active Portfolio Management: This is a type of portfolio management where Portfolio Managers (PMs) actively buy and sell assets frequently in an effort to outperform a specific benchmark or index.
+They typically charge a percentage fee based on the Assets Under Management (AUM).

 1. Investment Policy Building and Asset Allocation